Nathan Smith

 Supervisor: Professor Joan Duda - Co-supervisors: Dr Eleanor Quested, Dr Paul Appleton

-Nathan Smith is a first year PhD student in the School of Sport and Exercise Sciences at the University of Birmingham in the United Kingdom.
+Nathan Smith is a third year PhD student in the School of Sport, Exercise and Rehabilitation Science at the University of Birmingham in the United Kingdom.

 Qualifications